automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Erlikosaurus.md

 # Erlikosaurus
-## Description: This late therizinosaur roamed the Mongolian forests.
+## This late therizinosaur roamed the Mongolian forests.